2/26th Australian Infantry Battalion

 On 24 February the 2/26th began moving to Bathurst and joined the other battalions of the 27th Brigade - the 2/29th and 2/30th - as part of the 8th Division.
 The 27th Brigade was the last AIF infantry brigade raised for service during the Second World War.
 The battalion left Bathurst on 29 July bound for Singapore, via Melbourne, arriving on 15 August.

-In Singapore the 2/26th was camped near Changi village on the south-eastern tip of the island.
+In Singapore the 2/26th was camped near Changi village on the north-eastern tip of the island.
 With war against Japan increasingly likely, at the start of October the battalion began deploying to Malaya where it continued its training and prepared defences.
 It was split between the area around Kota Tingii, on the south-eastern tip of the Malayan peninsula, and Jasin in the west-coast sultanate of Malacca.
 On the night of 6 December 1941 the battalion stood to arms and was concentrated north of Kota Tinggi.
 It saw no action for the ensuing month and on 10 January 1942 moved to Johore, on the western side of the peninsula.

 The 27th Brigade formed part of Westforce and fought alongside British and Indian troops.
 The Australians was deployed around the Segamat sector.
 The 2/30th was in the foremost position at Gemas, where it was to act as a "shock-absorber" against the initial Japanese attack.
 The 2/26th was deployed in the Paya Lang Estate, while the 2/29th was deployed at Buloh Kasap but it was later sent to Muar to reinforce the Indian brigade.